PhD, University of Illinois, Chicago

 I teach twentieth- and twenty-first century African American women’s literature and culture classes that pair traditional reading assignments with a mosaic of film, art, and music.
 Students in my courses examine diverse novels by Toni Morrison, Gwendolyn Brooks, Alice Walker, Nella Larsen, and Ann Petry; analyze art by Lorna Simpson at the Mead Art Museum; visit Sojourner Truth’s home in Northampton; and explore the musical legacy of Billie Holiday and Aretha Franklin.
 This sonic, visual, and kinesthetic tapestry emboldens students to broaden their critical thinking and textual analysis skills, while providing them with a foundation for completing thoughtful writing projects and inspiring visual essays.

-I have delivered talks at Saint Joseph’s University, the University of Hull-Yorkshire, England’s Wilberforce Institute for the Study of Slavery and Emancipation (WISE), National Women’s Studies Association, the Collegium for African American Research (CAAR), American Comparative Literature Association, American Studies Association, the American Literature Association, and the Multi-ethnic Literatures of the US (MELUS) conference.
+I have delivered talks at Saint Joseph’s University, the University of Hull-Yorkshire, England’s Wilberforce Institute for the Study of Slavery and Emancipation (WISE), National Women’s Studies Association (NWSA), the Collegium for African American Research (CAAR), American Comparative Literature Association (ACLA), American Studies Association (ASA), the American Literature Association (ALA), and the Multi-ethnic Literatures of the US (MELUS) conference.

-My most recent essay "Black Political & Popular Culture: The Legacy of Richard Iton" is in Souls: A Critical Journal of Black Politics, Culture, and Society.
+My essay, "Black Political & Popular Culture: The Legacy of Richard Iton" is in Souls: A Critical Journal of Black Politics, Culture, and Society.
+December 2014.

-"Red, Black, & Left" review of The Other Blacklist: The African American Literary and Cultural Left of the 1950s (2014), by Mary Helen Washington, Women's Studies Quarterly (forthcoming).
+"Red, Black, & Left: Communist Counterdiscourses" review of The Other Blacklist: The African American Literary and Cultural Left of the 1950s (Columbia UP, 2014), by Mary Helen Washington, Women's Studies Quarterly

-Review of Sojourning for Freedom: Black Women, American Communism, and the Making of Black Left Feminism (2011) by Erik McDuffie, Women's Studies Quarterly (forthcoming).
+Review of Sojourning for Freedom: Black Women, American Communism, and the Making of Black Left Feminism (Duke UP, 2011) by Erik McDuffie, Women's Studies Quarterly

 Encyclopedia of Race & Racism, 2e.
 "Oprah Winfrey."
 Gale Cengage, 2012.